tess-jl/aws-developer-course/notes/5_AWS_Fundamentals.md

 -can be within AZ, cross AZ, or cross region -replication is async, reads eventually consistent but not right away
 - replicas could be promoted to their own DB if you want
-- **apps must update the connection string to leverage read replicas** --> only one instance takes the writes
+- **apps must update the SQL connection string to leverage read replicas** --> only one instance takes the writes

 Multi AZ (for DR)
 -sync replication --> one DNS Name (represented by RDS DB) in one AZ will hve an auto app failover to a standby in another AZ